The 3 Reasons an SEO Project Fails and How to Turn It Around

 The executives who control the budgets and implementation resources often expect big numbers followed by steady increases.

 For an SEO project to be successful, the client or company needs to understand they may not see big numbers in a month or two because SEO takes time to produce results.
-But also, growth probably won’t look like double the traffic every year for five years.
+But also, growth probably won’t look like doubling the traffic every year for five years.

 Team Members Dispute the Value of Individual Changes